sacha-muratori/bet-settlement-service/README.md

 End-to-end testing was out of scope for this MVP, but in a full testing strategy, tools like TestContainers and WireMock would be incorporated.

 Configuration files and SQL scripts should ideally be organized under a /release directory for clarity and maintainability.
+At the moment tests are run as part as the docker build.
+This can be optimized for CI/CD pipelines test reports.